oracle/docker-images/OracleDatabase/SingleInstance/README.md

        -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB).
        -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1).
        -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated).
-       -e INIT_SGA_SIZE:
+       -e INIT_SGA_PERCENTAGE:
-                      The total memory in MB that should be used for all SGA components (optional).
+                      The total memory percentage that should be used for all SGA components (default: 75).
-                      Supported 19.3 onwards.
-       -e INIT_PGA_SIZE:
-                      The target aggregate PGA memory in MB that should be used for all server processes attached to the instance (optional).
+                      The rest will automatically be set for the PGA, which is 25% by default.
                       Supported 19.3 onwards.
        -e ORACLE_EDITION:
                       The Oracle Database Edition (enterprise/standard).